 Surely, this will relax you and allow you to wake up with a wonderful mood the next day.

-Avoid bright and bold colors such as purple, orange, and red.
-These colors stimulate energy which you want to lessen when you want to sleep and rest.
+Avoid bright and bold colours such as purple, orange, and red.
+These colours stimulate energy which you want to lessen when you want to sleep and rest.

 7. Thicker curtains

 Block out the harsh greetings of the sun with blackout curtains!
 Those with liners are an absolute must if you are sleep deprived.
 With almost complete darkness, you’ll be able to get those daytime naps with no problem at all!

 Not only will it block out the light, they also do a great job at cancelling out noise from the outside.
 These will be perfect if you stay near busy roads or in a busy town.

 Your room will also be kept cool throughout the day with these curtains.
 This helps save energy as it keeps heat from accumulating in your room.
 You may even feel a lesser need to use your AC!

 During warmer days, the AC is not enough.
 Sometimes, you’ll wake up in the middle of your sleep because of the heat.

 Make sure you have a floor fan or a ceiling fan to properly circulate the air and keep the room cool.